Toloka/toloka-kit/examples/README.md

 | Blood cells classification | Available soon | ```CV```,  ```Classification```, ```Medicine```, ```Benchmark```|

 # Need more examples?
-If you have an example of data labeling using toloka-kit, do not hesitate to send us a [pool request](https://github.com/Toloka/toloka-kit/pulls).
+If you have an example of data labeling using toloka-kit, do not hesitate to send it.
+Add a link to your GitHub repository and a description to this table via a [pool request](https://github.com/Toloka/toloka-kit/pulls).

 Ideally, a great example should contain the following aspects:
 - Problem statement;
 - How to set up a project;
 - Where to get the data for the example;